alloy-d/short/trapped.markdown

 "I dunno," the ottoman said doubtfully, "you've already woken up here twice.
 It seems like you're stuck."

-Right--he had forgotten.
+Right---he had forgotten.
 So that was no use.

 "This room.
 How do I get out of this room?"
 He glanced outside again.
 "And what's that red tower?"